Table of Contents

 - Height: Elevation 3,199 feet (975 metres), Prominence 827 feet (252 metres)

 I would have included Ben Vorlich on its own were it not for the fact that at 2,900 feet it’s 100 feet shy of being a Munro, but it’s still worth climbing as it’s a lovely walk and you can tack on nearby Stuc a’Chroin if you really want that magical 3,000-foot accomplishment.

 The easiest path starts from the southern shores of Loch Earn where it passes through woodland before the scenery changes to moorland as the elevation increases.

 The path is well-worn so there shouldn’t be any problems making your way to the summit of Ben Vorlich and at just 5 miles this first section shouldn’t take more than 3 hours to complete.

 If you want to extend the route there’s a path from Ben Vorlich to Stuc a’Chroin that’s relatively straightforward apart from the last section which involves a steep scramble to the summit.

 More recommended Munros in Scotland

-Trying to include a review of every single Scottish Munro in one article is pointless as it would make it so lengthy you may as well go and a read a book on the subject.
+Trying to include a review of every single Scottish Munro in one article is pointless as it would make it so long you may as well go and read a book on the subject.
 What I’ll do instead, therefore, is include a few of my personal favourites in the following list as and when I’m able to visit them.